 A flat or faulty battery is one of the most common problems a vehicle will suffer in its lifetime.
 The reasons for flat battery however can vary.

 Common among them include the following:

 - Dirty battery terminals

 - Consumer left on, lights radio etc.

 - Short in wiring

 - Accessories wired incorrectly

-If you find you car battery keeps running flat, the first step towards diagnosis is to charge the battery.
+If you find your car battery keeps running flat, the first step towards diagnosis is to charge the battery.
 A flat battery can’t be tested.
 Jump starting the vehicle and driving the car for fifteen to twenty minutes or so with all consumers switched off is enough to bring the battery back to full capacity.
 Alternatively use a battery charger, I’ve listed the charger I use here on the “Trunk essentials page”.

-You should note, if the alternator is at fault, the battery won’t charge while driving and the engine will likely stall not long after after disconnecting the booster cables.
+You should note, if the alternator is at fault, the battery won’t charge while driving and the engine will likely stall not long after disconnecting the booster cables.